While Libraries buildings are CLOSED until further notice, our staff are working remotely to support you. UW Libraries COVID-19 Updates

 Assistantships at UW

 International students can hold assistantships at the University of Washington.
 Teaching assistants (TAs) must meet an English-language proficiency requirement.
-For more information about assistantships and how to find them, refer to This Academic Year tab on this guide.
+For more information about assistantships and how to find them, refer to the Assistantships tab on this guide.

 UW International Student Services